bpda-research-division/economic-indicators/README.md

 Uses react's grid and breakpoints system to make a mobile & desktop friendly website
 ## Getting Started
 1. Clone the repo to your local computer
-2. Run `npm install` in your terminal
+2. While working in the project folder, run `npm install` in your terminal
-3. Run `npm start` in your terminal to start a live preview of the application
+3. While working in the project folder, run `npm start` in your terminal to start a live preview of the application
-4. Once changes are made and you are ready to push them live run `npm run build` in the terminal
+4. Once changes are made and you are ready to push them live: While working in the project folder, run `npm run build` in the terminal
 5. Copy the contents in the `build` folder and replace the contents of the economic-indicators folder on the www.maps server